Table of Contents

 Please note that AI Matching is only available for reconciliations with the Monthly frequency.
 If you don't see the AI Matching option in your FloQast instance, please reach out to your ASM for more information.

-How to Set Up AI Matching
+How to Set Up AI Matching Back to Top ↑

 Once AI Matching is enabled for a reconciliation, you'll see 'AI Matching' under the account number and name.